dome9/cloud-bots/README.md

 Sample tag: AUTO: iam_turn_on_password_policy MinimumPasswordLength:15 RequireSymbols:True RequireNumbers:True RequireUppercaseCharacters:True RequireLowercaseCharacters:True AllowUsersToChangePassword:True MaxPasswordAge:5 PasswordReusePrevention:5 HardExpiry:True

+## iam_user_force_password_change
+What it does: Updates the setting for an IAM user so that they need to change their console password the next time they log in.
+Usage: AUTO: iam_user_force_password_change
+Limitations: none

 ## igw_delete
 What it does: Turns off ec2 instances with public IPs, detaches an IGW from a VPC, and then deletes it.

 Limitations: VPCs have lots of interconnected services.
 This is currently just focused on EC2 but future enhancements will need to be made to turn off RDS, Redshift, etc.

+## mark_for_stop_ec2_resource
+What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>.
+Usage: AUTO: mark_for_stop_ec2_resource
+Note: This is meant to be used in conjunction with a more aggressive action like stopping or termanating an instance.
+The first step will be to tag an instance with the time that the failure was found.
+From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(-7, 'days') ]" can be ran to check how long an instance has had the 'mark for stop' tag.
+Limitations: none

+# THIS WORKS ACROSS ALL EC2 RELATED SERVICES:
+* Image
+* Instance
+* InternetGateway
+* NetworkAcl
+* NetworkInterface
+* PlacementGroup
+* RouteTable
+* SecurityGroup
+* Snapshot
+* Subnet
+* Volume
+* Vpc
+* VpcPeeringConnection

 ## rds_quarantine_instance